Climate Action Planning

 What is the Climate Action and Energy Plan?

 Funding for climate action and corporate energy projects is facilitated by a 0.5% tax which is put into a reserve fund annually (CAEP Reserve Fund).
 Energy savings realized from projects that were enabled by expenditures from the fund are also put back into the fund.
-Money from the fund can then be used to offset the costs of future climate action or corporate energy projects which will help to ensure sustainable funding sources into the future and reduce the Municipality's capital budgets.
+Money from the fund can then be used to offset the costs of future climate action or corporate energy projects which will help to ensure sustainable funding sources into the future and reduce the municipality's capital budgets.

-The CAEP reserve fund was established in 2014 and a Terms of Reference document was developed to guide the management and expenditures from the fund.
+The CAEP Reserve Fund was established in 2014 and a Terms of Reference document was developed to guide the management and expenditures from the fund.
 In 2017, Council approved changes to the CAEP Terms of Reference to better focus funding towards current environmental priorities and enable outside organizations the ability to receive funding for projects that action the CAEP (similar to the grant in aid process).

 See the Climate Action Community Grants webpage for more information.